 How Commercial Flights Became Affordable

 Faster jets did more than shrink flight times; they also helped bring commercial aviation within reach of ordinary travelers.
-In the late 1950s, the Boeing 707 and Douglas DC-8 cut operating costs, and you felt fares begin to soften.
-By the 1970s, airfares kept falling, passenger numbers had quadrupled since 1955, and flying was no longer reserved for elites.
+In the late 1950s, the Boeing 707 and Douglas DC-8 cut operating costs, and fares began to soften.
+By the 1970s, passenger numbers had quadrupled since 1955, and flying was no longer reserved for elites.

 | Milestone | Effect |